-After power ON or inverter reset, output signal (Y79 signal) is output in pulses every time accumulated output power, which is counted after the Pr.799 Pulse increment setting for output power is set, reaches the specified value (or its integral multiples).
+After power ON or inverter reset, output signal (Y79 signal) is output in pulses every time accumulated output power, which is counted after the Pr:799 Pulse increment setting for output power is set, reaches the specified value (or its integral multiples).

-Param Numi Name Initial Value Setting Range Description 799 Pulse increment setting output power for 1kWh Pulse train output of output power (Y79) is output in pulses at every output power (kWh) that is specified.
+Parameter Number Name Initial Value Setting Range Description 799 Ver.UP Pulse increment setting for output power 1kWh Pulse train output of output power (Y79) is output in pulses at every output power (kWh) that is specified.

 The above parameters can be set when Pr.
 160 User group read selection = "0".
-(Refer to page 185)
+(Refer to page 190)